cststack/k8comp/docs/_docs/03-user-guide/01-k8comp-args.md

 ## [](#helm)helm

-Helm argument is used to create a helm charts.
+Helm argument is used to create a helm chart.
 K8comp needs to be properly configured in order to have this working.
 The flag is automatically selected as part of the k8comp helm plugin.

 To create a helm chart using k8comp first install the k8comp plugin for helm.
 Once completed execute the k8comp command prefixed by helm.